 The Open Performance dashboard uses distinct symbols and terminology to describe our performance.

 This symbol is used for indicators that do not have a performance goal.
 In these cases, the department is gathering data in order to identify trends.
 These measures generally are used with workload indicators; they may be used for performance indicators where it is not prudent to set a performance goal, or insufficient data exists to set a goal.

 This symbol shows that we have defined a performance goal or target for an indicator, and that the our performance meets or exceeds that goal.

 This symbol appears when our performance is not meeting performance expectations, but is within tolerances that we have defined.
 They are set using statistical analysis to account for normal variation in performance.

 This symbol shows that our performance is missing goals or targets by a significant amount.

 Performance measures are generally reported on a monthly basis.
-The exception is some clinical measures, which are reported quarterly.
+The exception is most patient care indicators, which are reported quarterly.
 Those measures – related to strokes, heart attacks, severe injuries, and cardiac arrests – look at small groups of patients.
 Monthly reporting would result in populations too small to support meaningful performance evaluation; quarterly reporting solves that problem.

 Monthly data will be updated by the 10th day of the new month.
 Quarterly data will be updated by the 10th day of the new quarter.